Eigenbaukombinat/ebk_coronalogin/README.md

 You might want to take measures that users are not able to change the code or modify/access the created encrypted files too easily.

+Also store your private key securely, but in a way that you can find it in case you need it.

 ## Decrypt data for the Gesundheitsamt

 The used script requires that you have the private key in your gpg keychain.